sarath-pm/Ansible-Vagrant-LAMP/README.md

 # Ansible-Vagrant-LAMP

-Hey Folks!
-I've create an Ansible Playbook to set up LAMP on CentOS 8 using Vagrant and automate changes to the server's dev/prod code.
+Hey Everyone!
+I've created an Ansible Playbook to set up LAMP on CentOS 8 using Vagrant and automate changes to the server's dev/prod code.

 I've automated my [website](https://github.com/sarath-pm/Lifestyle-Retail-Website) with the code in this repository, which you may modify in the [group_vars](https://github.com/sarath-pm/Ansible-Vagrant-LAMP/tree/master/group_vars) to suit your needs.